Radiation Protection & Safety

 Designed for Safe Operations

 ESS will be designed, constructed, and operated to a high level of safety in order to meet the expectations of its users, other personnel, and to meet all regulatory requirements.
-This applies to aspects of safety such as radiation, fire, cryogenics, chemicals, heavy loads, and other hazardous items or situations.
+This applies to aspects of safety such as radiation, fire, cryogenics, chemicals, heavy loads, and other hazardous areas or situations.
 The security of the facility will be designed to meet the in-house security rules and regulatory requirements, as well as the needs of individual users and personnel so that all may work in an open and friendly atmosphere.

 The fundamental safety principle of ESS is passive safety, with the radiation produced in the target station contained within three confinement barriers.
 The design is such that when the accelerator stops, the production of neutrons will also stop.
 Residual heat can be removed from the tungsten target through passive cooling, so no active cooling system is required.